tebelorg/RPA-Python/README.md

 TagUI is a leading open-source RPA software :robot: with tens of thousands of users.
 It was created in 2016-2017 when I left DBS Bank as a test automation engineer, for a one-year sabbatical to Eastern Europe.
 Most of its code base was written in Novi Sad Serbia.
 In 2018, I joined AI Singapore to continue development of TagUI.

 Over a few months in 2019, I took on a daddy role full-time, taking care of my newborn baby girl and wife :cowboy_hat_face:🤱.
 In between nannying, I used my time pockets to create this Python package built on TagUI.
-I hope that RPA for Python and ML frameworks would be good friends, and `pip install rpa` would make life easier for Python users.
+I hope RPA for Python and DS/ML frameworks would be good friends, and `pip install rpa` would make life easier for Python users.
 I maintain the package in my personal time and I'm happy that tens of thousands of people use it.

 For technical info, see its intuitive architecture below and ample comments in this [single-file package](https://github.com/tebelorg/RPA-Python/blob/master/tagui.py).